loopier/clip/cliplang/README.md

 # ClipLang

-An live coding language written in python to interact with ClipServer.
+A live coding language for ClipServer.

 ## Installation